 CODING IMPROVES CREATIVITY

-When one learns a language, they use it to express yourself.
+When one learns a language, they use it to express themselves.
 The same is true with code.
 Coding will empower your child to not only consume digital media and technology but to create it.
 Instead of simply playing a video game or using an app, they can imagine or work on making their own video game or envision what their own website or app might look like.

 CODING IMPROVES PROBLEM-SOLVING